ZiedYT/chats-revenge-public/README.md

 - [Pokemon Firered](https://github.com/ZiedYT/chatsRevenge-firered/)  (not added yet, waiting for twitch review)

 ## Set up
+- <a href="[http://example.com/"](https://dashboard.twitch.tv/extensions/6fwhzhvt0ljihf9o1vzvjfp12jvkax) target="_blank">
-- To use Bits: add the bits extension to your channel [here](https://dashboard.twitch.tv/extensions/6fwhzhvt0ljihf9o1vzvjfp12jvkax), and configure the bits rewards you want to add
+- Configure the bits rewards you want to add
 - Download the zip of the lastest release [here](https://github.com/ZiedYT/chats-revenge-public/releases/latest). passocde: `verystrongpassword`
 - Extract the zip.
 - As admin, run chatsRevenge.exe (or chatsRevenge_console.exe if the other one doesnt run)